DIG For Students

 Effective Teams

 Teams are often used to ensure efficient deliveries and sharing of highly specialized knowledge.
-Globalization, modern technology and the need to solve the “grand challenges” imply an increasing reliance on cooperation within and across organizations and borders.
+Modern technology and the need to solve the “grand challenges” imply an increasing reliance on cooperation within and across organizations and borders.
 We seek to better understand collaboration in this context.
-For example, how will team members react to working with an AI as a team member, how can cooperation across companies succeed?
+For example, how can teams facilitate and plan for a constructive collaboration in the initial phase and how can teams leverage the differences in diverse teams (e.g. intergenerational teams, interprofessional teams).

 Contact person: Therese Egeland